Scroll down for selected seat details

 Show | 8PM

 General Admission ticket allows holder to sit in any bleacher seat.

 All sales are final.
 Must be 21 and over to attend.
-Casino mask policy in effect at the time of the show will apply.
 No outside drinks allowed.
 Bags and purses may be subject to search prior to entry.

 The Commodores are one of the most iconic funk and soul bands to ever bust a groove, riding the rhythm section since 1968 and remaining musical innovators to this day.
 In concert, Walter Orange, William “WAK” King and J.D.
 Nicholas take audiences on a tour through the roots of funky soul.
 "Machine Gun," a grooving instrumental from their debut album, feels as fresh today as the day the tracks were laid down.
 Orange’s instantly recognizable voice reminds everyone that she's a "Brick House," one of the band's most recognizable hit singles.